 Several hard-core pornographic satellite services were proscribed in the period up to 2000.

 Since the incorporation of valuable protection for the European Convention on Human Rights effective from 2000, the proscription of standard hardcore channels has ceased.
-In fact a further proscription order against Satisfaction TV
+In fact a further proscription order against Satisfaction TV was

 under supposedly under consideration for this 5 year period.
 However it would have been a clear breach of Human Rights to impose such a ban without justifying the reason that standard hardcore is harmful and so the order was quietly halted.
+Presumably

-Presumably left on the books just to keep the nutters of Mediawatch-UK at bay.
+left on the books just to keep the nutters of Mediawatch-UK at bay.